-From 2018-2020, IUCN and Newmont will explore the company’s on-site and operational management systems on mining impacts, as well as its activities related to restoration and offsets, in order to ensure better biodiversity outcomes.
+Between 2018-2020, IUCN and Newmont have agreed to explore the company’s on-site and operational management systems on mining impacts as well as its activities related to restoration and offsets, in order to ensure better biodiversity outcomes.

-As part of the agreement, Newmont asked IUCN and its experts – including representatives of IUCN Member organizations and its Commissions – to conduct independent reviews at select mine sites using the IUCN Biodiversity Net Gain Protocol.
+As part of the agreement, IUCN and its experts – including representatives of IUCN Member organisations and its Commissions – will conduct independent reviews at select mine sites using the IUCN Biodiversity Net Gain Protocol.

-The first site visit was conducted in August 2018 at Newmont’s operations in Nevada, USA, and future visits are planned for the Company’s other regions.
-Data gathered through the reviews will be used to design and implement enhanced biodiversity conservation programs at Newmont’s global mine sites and for knowledge sharing with IUCN members.
+The first site visit was conducted in August 2018 at the company's operations in Nevada, USA.
+See the findings published here.
+Future visits are planned for the company’s other regions, including at Boddington in Australia in 2019.
+Data gathered through the reviews will be used to design and implement enhanced biodiversity conservation programmes at the company's global mine sites and for knowledge sharing with IUCN Members.

 IUCN is committed to helping business measure and value their impacts and dependencies on nature, including identifying new tools and processes that can help them achieve their biodiversity targets.
 Furthermore, a no net loss or a Biodiversity Net Gain approach follows the mitigation hierarchy framework to avoid, minimise, rehabilitate and finally compensate for residual damage, where appropriate.
 Where the net gain exceeds no net loss, the term biodiversity net gain may be used instead.